 So much of the mistreatment of trans women stems from the core belief that they are really men playing dress up, playing a role.
 Landlords refuse to rent to trans women, employers refuse to hire trans women, and men decide to murder trans women based on this assumption.
 When Hollywood casts cis men as trans women, they’re subtly endorsing the cultural attitudes that lead to the harm that trans women receive in their everyday lives.

 While it’s true that the many trans women with masculine features who do not fit a cisnormative female beauty standard deserve representation in film, this has been the only type of portrayal allowed for most of the film industry’s history, so movie audiences have learned to associate trans women with masculine features and garish makeup.
 We as a community have more to offer than just Cox, Jamie Clayton, and Carmen Carrera.
 As trans people, we’ve grown tired of watching men appropriate our stories and lives and profiting with huge paydays.
 We’re tired of seeing whichever cis actor decided to don “transface” to chase gold statues.

-Give us something to root for on Oscar night instead.
 It’s time to set aside the oppositional sexism at the heart of these casting decisions and let’s see what trans actors can do.